Spyros Skouras: The early years

 Spyros Panagiotis Skouras was born in 1893 in Skourochori, Greece to a family whose father was a sheep herder.
 Together with his brothers Charles and George Skouras, he emigrated to the United States in 1910.
 The brothers settled in St. Louis, Missouri, at that time the fourth-largest city in America and a booming industrial center.

 Living frugally on wages as busboys and bartenders in downtown hotels, by 1914 the brothers had savings of $3,500.
 In partnership with two other Greeks, the Skourases constructed a modest nickelodeon at 1420 Market Street; today's Kiel Opera House now occupies this site.
 They called their theater the Olympia, and soon acquired other theaters.

 The brothers incorporated in 1924 with $400,000 capital stock.
 By then more than thirty local theaters belonged to the Skouras Brothers Co. of St. Louis.
 The biggest moment for the Skouras empire came when their dream of building a world-class movie palace in downtown St. Louis was realized in 1926 when they opened the $5.5 million Ambassador Theatre Building.
-In 1929, following the Stock Market Crash, the triumvirate sold out their interest to Warner Brothers and moved east, gaining executive places in the industry, which was then based in the New York area.
+In 1929, following the Stock Market Crash, the brothers sold their interest to Warner Brothers and moved east, gaining executive places in the industry, which was then based in the New York area.

 From 1929 to 1931 during the Great Depression, Spyros Skouras worked as a general manager of the Warner Brothers Theater Circuit in the United States.
 During these hard years, he eliminated losses and eventually quadrupled the profits of the chain.
 Despite this success, his wish to be his own boss again made him voluntarily leave the company.
 After that, and for a short while, he worked as a manager for Paramount.

 In 1932, the Skouras Brothers (Charles, Spyros and George) took over the management of the Fox West Coast Theater chain, with more than 500 theaters.
 The studio was threatened with bankruptcy due to falloff in business because of the Depression.
 The three brothers worked to help the company survive.